gloaysa/plugin-config-override/README.md

 ## Project Structure

 - src: Source files and app main file
-  - ./extensions: available extensions loaded in manifest (could be devtools_page, background, etc.)
+  - ./extensions: available extensions loaded in manifest (could be devtools_page, background, etc.).
+Those are the first files to be loaded by Chrome.
+From there, the apps are then dynamically loaded.
-  - ./apps: app that each extension loads
+  - ./apps: app that each extension loads.
-  - ./components: React Components
+  - ./components: React Components used by the apps.
-  - ./assets: static files
+  - ./assets: static files.
-  - ./models: available interfaces
+  - ./models: available interfaces.
-  - ./services: app services
+  - ./services: app services.
-- plugin: (after build) Chrome Extension directory
+- plugin: (after build) Chrome Extension directory (load this folder to use/test the plugin).

 ## Setup